UNIJackS/ESP32Ecosystem/README.md

 Rover
 -----------
 * This is the third iteration of the rover.
 The first version was not finished and was built from sheet metal with 3d printed PLA wheels.
 I found that it was difficult to align the wheels on the sheet metal.
 This resulted in the second iteration which was entirely 3d printed.
 The body was broken up into 4 parts as the whole body would not fit on my Ender 3v2's print bed.
 The 3d printed parts made it extremely easy to align everything as I could model holes and slots for everything to fit into.
 However, it also took a long time to print and PLA is expensive.
 The mechanical system for this iteration was also far too complicated which resulted in it only working once.
 I then redesigned it again which resulted in this iteration.
 The body is made from a sheet of 20mm MDF and the side panels are made from 3mm aluminium.
 I chose to use MDF as it was cheap and I could easily cut it accurately with a circular saw.
 I chose to use Aliuminum for the sides as it is easy to accurately drill, file and cut.
 I simplified the mechanical system for the current iteration.
-The motors drive a roller which is pushed against the wheel causing it to also rotate.
+The motors drive a roller which is pushed against the wheel causing it to rotate.

 MAC addresses: